18F/performance-gov-research/performance-tools.md

 Focus on combining budget, performance, risk, and strategy data.
 Emphasis on GPRA reporting compliance.

-- Creates ad hoc visualizations and reports
-- Export data to Microsoft Excel
+Creates ad hoc visualizations and reports and can export data to Microsoft Excel.

-### Agency Level MI Dashboard
+## Agency Level MI Dashboard

 Used by SSA.